Predixus/Viewpoint-Roadmap/README.md

   - Generate mean, median, mode, and standard deviation for selected datasets.
 - [x] **User Authentication**:
   - Sign up and login functionality with OAuth and email authentication
+- [ ] **Viewpoint Autonomy**
+  - Currently, viewpoint requires the user to farm questions off to the relevant agents; `:insight`, `:test` etc. Viewpoint Autonomy will enable viewpoint to reliably call these agents to fufill the users query.
 - [ ] **UX Improvements**
   - Other OAuth options (Google, Microsoft, LinkedIn etc.)
   -